WHO WE ARE

 With the most gifted artists from North Carolina Mallarmé Chamber Players perform programs that include rarely heard works from the traditional chamber music repertoire that celebrate the diversity in our community by featuring the music of African American, Asian, Latino and women composers.
 Mallarmé has commissioned over 35 new works by American composers.
 They have created new contours in the landscape of chamber music through partnerships with artists of many different disciplines.
 Through their eclectic education programs they have developed a new model for community-based arts organizations.

 For Mallarmé’s 25th anniversary season in 2008-09, Suzanne Rousso, violist and former orchestra administrator, took the helm as the new artistic director of the ensemble.
-In 2018-19 Mallarmé celebrates 35 years!
+2019-20 is Mallarmé’s 36th year!